-These will be monitored closely over the coming months.
+Call on other contingencies and inflationary pressures will be monitored closely over the coming months.

 - 6.2 Education and Children's Service Although an additional pressure of £2.7m was included in budget for 2023/24 this service area remains a risk.
-The current outturn prediction is £1.853m overspend (previously £1.041m) due to pressures in children's social care (£1.721m), and in Education services (£132k).
-The movement this month is due mainly to new placements costs. - 6.3 Adult Social Care and Homelessness Although an additional pressure of £8.187m was included in the budget for 2023/24 this service remains an area of concern.
-The current outturn prediction is £1.793m overspend (previously £2.152m) due to pressures in placement costs (£0.9m) and in Homelessness (£0.9m).
-The reduction in Adult Social Care this month is due to reduced demand on domiciliary care and drawdown of reserves. - 6.4 Schools The budget agreed by Council for 2023/24 included a total net additional investment (excluding increases in Welsh Government grants) in schools delegated budgets of £3.03m.
+The current outturn prediction is £1.774m overspend (previously £1.853m) due to pressures in children's social care (£1.737m), and in Education services (£37k).
+The movement this month is due mainly to confirmation of grant income. - 6.3 Adult Social Care and Homelessness Although an additional pressure of £8.187m was included in the budget for 2023/24 this service remains an area of concern.
+The current outturn prediction is £2.170m overspend (previously £1.793m) due to pressures in Adult Social Care (£1.189m) and in Homelessness (£0.981m), with costs in both services increasing this month - 6.4 Schools The budget agreed by Council for 2023/24 included a total net additional investment (excluding increases in Welsh Government grants) in schools delegated budgets of £3.03m.
 The latest projection for school balances to be carried forward into 2024/25 is a net credit balance of £1.848m, which represents a decrease of £7.091m on the balances brought forward into 2023/24 of £8.939m.
 The majority of the movement is as expected as the high opening balances were mainly due to receipt of one-off funding to be spent on catch-up and recovery programmes in school.
 Education and Finance colleagues will work closely to help ensure that these balances are used in a timely and effective manner, and monitor closely the schools projecting deficit balances.
 There is a small underspend of £162k on non-delegated school budgets. - 6.6 The Housing Revenue Account (HRA).
-The latest revenue position assumes a decrease in balances at year end of £792k compared to £922k at the time the budget was approved.
+The latest revenue position assumes a decrease in balances at year end of £800k compared to £922k at the time the budget was approved.
 This movement relates to a reduction in estimated rental income, offset by a reduced contribution to the HRA capital programme.
-HRA balances are therefore forecast to be £776k at the end of the year.
+HRA balances are therefore forecast to be £768k at the end of the year.
 The Capital budget of £20m is largely allocated between planned improvements to existing housing stock (£12m) and new build developments and acquisitions (£8m).

-- 6.7 Treasury Management At the end of September, the council's borrowing totalled £277.152m at an average rate of 4.35%.
-Investment balances were £11.7m at an average rate of 3.69%. - 6.8 A summary of the council's Capital Plan is enclosed as Appendix 3.
-The approved capital plan is £112.8m with expenditure to date of £32.6m.
-Appendix 4 provides an update on the major projects included in the overall Capital Plan. - 6.9 The Capital Scrutiny Group has reviewed and support a business case for new salt storage facilities at Kinmel Park depot in Bodelwyddan as detailed in Appendix 5 and recommended in 3.2. - 6.10 The Nant Clwyd Y Dre Lord's Garden Wall repairs project included within the capital programme (£525k) is projected to overspend by £249k (47%) due to a number of elements: archaeological watching brief extension due to significant Roman finds, additional anchors and scaffolding to address instability in remaining wall and specialist health and safety requirement.
-The Capital Scrutiny Group has reviewed and support the planned expenditure and the overspend will be funded from the overall contingency within the capital programme, which currently stands at £578k.
+- 6.7 Treasury Management At the end of October, the council's borrowing totalled £277.152m at an average rate of 4.36% and our investments were £11.9m at an average rate of 5.16%. - 6.8 A summary of the council's Capital Plan is enclosed as Appendix 3.
+The approved capital plan is £109.6m with expenditure to date of £39.1m.
+Appendix 4 provides an update on the major projects included in the overall Capital Plan.